salmer/LogAnalyser/README.md

 | -n | The number of files in the directory |
 | -t | The number of active threads |

+## Exception handling

+- The application based on the exception mechanism.
+In case of any issues, an exception will be thrown and the application will be aborted.
+The description of an exception can be found in the command line window.
+- The application returns **0** in case of a successful run otherwise it returns **-1**.